shorebirdtech/updater/shorebird_code_push/README.md

     final isUpdateAvailable = await shorebirdCodePush.isNewPatchAvailableForDownload();

     if (isUpdateAvailable) {
-      // Download a new patch.
+      // Download the new patch if it's available. await shorebirdCodePush.downloadUpdateIfAvailable();
-      await shorebirdCodePush.downloadUpdateIfAvailable();
     }
   }